-Climate change with more frequent heat and drought extremes is likely to change tree species composition.
-Mixed forests with different tree species can distribute and reduce the damage risk; better adapted tree species can take over the place and function of those endangered.
-In addition, the admixture of our native tree species such as beech or oak, with those originating from the dry-warm margins of their distribution in Southern (Eastern) Europe can increase the adaptive capacity of forests.
+Mixed forests with different tree species can distribute and reduce the risks of damage, so that a better adapted tree species can take the place and function of a damaged tree species.
+Mixing in trees of our native tree species such as beech or oak, which originate from the dry-warm distribution edge in southern and south-eastern Europe, can also increase the adaptation of the forests.

 Drought and heat favour the development of forest fires.
 Every year, the Federal Office for Agriculture and Food (BLE) compiles data on forest fire frequency and burned area in Germany.
 According to this data, an average of about 800 forest fires have been recorded annually over the past ten years.
 Most forest fires occur in May and July.
 Compared to the other German states, Brandenburg is particularly susceptible to forest fires due to its rapidly drying, sandy soils and the highly combustible pine forests.

 In some years, the damage caused by forest fires can easily run into the millions, e.g. 2000, 2003, 2008, 2010 and 2018.
 Again, the year 2019 was an above-average year for forest fires, with a major fire near Lübtheen (Mecklenburg-Western Pomerania) alone and several very large fires in Brandenburg.